asvath/avod/README.md

 #### 2: avod/builders/dataset_builders
 - Change 'from avod.datasets.kitti.kitti_dataset import KittiDataset' to 'from avod.datasets.kitti.moose_dataset import MooseDataset (or whatever you call your dataset class'
-- Modify 'KITTI_VAL = KittiDatasetConfig' (refer to the script in this repo for the changes) -Ensure that '@staticmethod points to your dataset e.g: @staticmethod def build_kitti_dataset(base_cfg,use_defaults=True,new_cfg=None) -> MooseDataset:
+- Modify 'KITTI_VAL = KittiDatasetConfig' (refer to the script in this repo for the changes)
+- Ensure that '@staticmethod points to your dataset e.g: @staticmethod def build_kitti_dataset(base_cfg,use_defaults=True,new_cfg=None) -> MooseDataset:
--Ensure that @staticmethod returns your dataset e.g MooseDataset(cfg_copy) -Change DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_TRAIN_MINI) to DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_VAL)
+- Ensure that @staticmethod returns your dataset e.g MooseDataset(cfg_copy)
+- Change DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_TRAIN_MINI) to DatasetBuilder.build_kitti_dataset(DatasetBuilder.KITTI_VAL)

 #### 3: